merlotpa/Exploratory-Data-Analysis_week04_FineParticlesAirPollutant/README.md

 ![plot1.png](plot1.png "Plot1")

-**We see from the plot below that the total emission of PM2.5 accross the USA has gradually decreased from 7 millions tons in 1999 to 52% less in 2008.**
+**We see from the plot above that the total emission of PM2.5 accross the USA has gradually decreased from 7 millions tons in 1999 to 52% less in 2008.**

 > Q2.
 Have total emissions from PM2.5 decreased in the *Baltimore City*, Maryland (*fips == "24510"*) from 1999 to 2008?
 Use the base plotting system to make a plot answering this question.